-Before launching into this project, contact your local building code official.
-Depending on the height and location of your wall, there may be structural, drainage and setback (the distance from wall to property line) considerations.
+Before launching into this concrete retaining wall project, contact your local building code official.
+Depending on the height and location of your wall, there may be structural, drainage and setback (the distance from the wall to property line) considerations.
 A permit may be required.

 The Versa-Lok brand retaining wall system we installed uses nylon pins to align and secure horizontal rows of 80-lb. blocks.
 Other block systems use lips, gravity and filled cores to connect rows and increase strength.
 Your system may differ, but most of the preparation and installation steps remain the same.

 We used a transit level to establish a flat base.
 But unless you own or rent one and know how to use it properly, just use a 4-ft. level taped to a long, straight 2x4, especially for short walls.
 The tamper, brick tong and block chisel are available at rental yards.

 Figure A: Cross-Section of a Retaining Wall

 A cinder block retaining wall is only as straight and solid as the base it's built on.
 For a 4-ft. tall wall, excavate a trench deep enough to accommodate 4 to 6 in. of compacted base, 1 in. of leveling sand and half the height of the first course of blocks.
 Step succeeding courses back 3/4 in., overlap vertical joints at least 4 in. and secure one row to the next with pins.
 Backfill with crushed rock, except for the top, where you should install a 6-in. “cap” of native soil to help keep surface water from entering the rock-filled trench.
 Use concrete adhesive to secure the cap blocks.